I am a husband and father of 2. After this, I am the chief instructor at Satori-Do Shotokan Karate Club.

 My training experience spans over 26 years, practicing and studying karate where I hold the rank of 4th Dan, achieved in 2010.
 I took my very first grading in 1994 in St. Helens and from then on, well as they say the rest is history.

 After years of practicing and learning, I started to compete;

-I held 5 national titles for Kata with numerous 2nd and 3rd positions for Kata and Kumite and I was a triple Gold medallist at the 'International Youth Games' in Rendsburg, Germany.
-I also tried out for the GB squad and competed at the British and International championships.
+I held numerous national titles for Kata and kumite and I was a triple Gold medallist at the 'International Youth Games' in Rendsburg, Germany.
+I also briefly represented GB at the British and International championships.
 Travel issues and exams prevented me from pursuing further.

 Karate is a passion, not a hobby, nor a job.
 I will continue to learn and pass this down to others so they can too become passionate about it.

 At the age of 40 years old my 5 year old son decided he wanted to join karate.
 So to encourage him and have a bit of father/son time I decided to join too.

 Within a month we were both hooked on karate.
 The question was how far could we go, and within 4 years at the club I had achieved black belt (1st Dan) & 3 years later I became a 2nd Dan black belt, my son also achieved his 1st Dan black belt.

 After 20 years of training I am now a senior instructor at the club.
 My passion has never been to compete, but to learn, understand and to train hard.

 I take great satisfaction in instructing the students to make sure they achieve their full potential, but to do it with meaning and understanding.